webpack/webpack/examples/multi-part-library/README.md

 We are using the `libraryTarget` option to generate a UMD ([Universal Module Definition](https://github.com/umdjs/umd)) module that is consumable in CommonsJs, AMD and with script tags.
 The `library` option defines the namespace.
 We are using `[name]` in the `library` option to give every entry a different namespace.

-You can see that webpack automatically wraps your module so that it is consumable in every enviroment.
+You can see that webpack automatically wraps your module so that it is consumable in every environment.
 All you need is this simple config.

 Note: You can also use the `library` and `libraryTarget` options without multiple entry points.
 Then you don't need `[name]`.